kenmanheimer/EmacsMultishell/README.md

 * **[xsel.el](./xsel.el)**

-  X copy and paste emacs region from emacs tty sessions, using xsel
+  X copy and paste emacs region from emacs tty sessions, using a shell command.

-  If xsel is installed and DISPLAY is working, use `klm:xsel-copy' to copy the region to the X clipboard and `klm:xsel-paste' to paste the contents of the clipboard at point.
-(The advantage of the latter over regular X mouse paste is `klm:xsel-paste' looks unitary, to emacs, rather than the mouse paste's continuous, parsed/indented/auto-parenned/etc input.)
+  If xsel or linux or cygwin equivalent is installed, and DISPLAY is working, use `klm:xsel-copy` to copy the region to the X clipboard and `klm:xsel-paste` to paste the contents of the clipboard at point.

+  One benefit is that `klm:xsel-paste` pastes are single units, rather than a sequence of individual keystrokes that constitute regular X pastes to a terminal.
+This avoids layers of parsing, indenting, auto-paren insertion, and so forth.
+(You can always do a regular X paste on occasions when you want that processing.)

 * **[pdbtrack.el](./pdbtrack.el)**